Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fW_6OcInDNU.md

 ### Transcript

-> tier 8 is missing inflated pocket dimension that's for the mam i believe i'm pretty sure we moved most of those to ma'am
+> tier 8 is missing inflated pocket dimension that's for the mam I believe I'm pretty sure we moved most of those to ma'am